StreamlabsSupport/Streamlabs-Desktop/README.md

 ## Not capturing desktop audio

-1) Make sure the audio source is not muted in the mixer on slobs.
+1) Make sure the audio source is not muted in the mixer on Streamlabs Desktop.

 2) Some audio management software, like `Nahimic 2`, `Sonic studio sound` or motherboard audio software like `Realtek HD Audio Manager` or `Sound Blaster Recon` are known to cause issues.
 Try closing that kind of software, and also check Windows taskmanager if any processes with a similar name are running to be closed.
 If this doesn't work, try going in to your Windows Playback Devices in your Windows Audio Settings, right click on the sound device you are using and click on Properties, then go to the Advanced Tab and uncheck the box that says "Give exclusive mode applications priority" and that should resolve it.